 What a great start to our first Tea Time SEO (week two of lockdown in the UK ✅)!
 I hope you enjoyed all of the talks and sessions we had last week in our Tea Time SEO.
-For those of you who have been too busy to take a break with us, or would like to go back over the main points, here are some summaries from the main speakers, links to their slides and videos.
+For those of you who have been too busy to take a break with us, or would like to go back over the main points, you can read the top tips from the main speakers here.
+You can learn from the insights shared by some of our great speakers including, Helen Pollitt, Shelley Walsh, Rishi Lakhani, Miranda Gahrmann, Pierre Far and Dave Davies.
 Enjoy!

 Google Analytics – Referral source